Examples of biquotients whose tangent bundle is not a biquotient vector bundle: Examples using characteristic classes

 \begin{proof} By Propositions~\ref{prop:cover} and~\ref{prop:reduced} it is enough to consider reduced presentations $G\bq H$ with $G$ simply connected.

-For the biquotient presentations $G\bq H$ in the previous subsections, the proof that $T(G\bq H)$ is not a biquotient vector bundle for the standard presentation was done by showing that $T(G\bq H)$ is not a sum of complex line bundles.
-If we can show that any other reduced presentation of $G\bq H$ with $G$ simply connected must have $H$ a torus, then it will follow from Proposition~\ref{prop:biq_bundles} that $T(G\bq H)$ is not a biquotient vector bundle for any presentation.
+For the biquotient presentations $G\bq H$ in the previous subsections, the proof that $T(G\bq H)$ is not a biquotient vector bundle for the standard presentation was done by showing that $T(G\bq H)$ is not a sum of complex line bundles. { From Proposition \ref{prop:biq_bundles}, it follows that $TM\notin\Bv(G\bq H)$ for any presentation with $H$ a torus.
+Thus, to prove Proposition \ref{prop:no_pres}, it is sufficient to show that for any reduced presentation $G\bq H$, the group $H$ must be a torus.}